tonykieling/Music_Library-OOP/README.md

 ## **Directions**

 #### **1. `user_acions.js`**
-This file contais the operations performed like an user.
+This file contains the operations performed like an user.
 &nbsp;
 &nbsp;
 &nbsp;